CraftAcademyLabs/ca_course/week3/portfolio_challenge/05_display_projects.md

 });
 ```

 Every project will be wrapped in a div where we will use the `id` of the project as a way of making every div unique.
-Then we will look within in that div to make sure it displays the correct information.
+Then we will look within that div to make sure it displays the correct information.

 ## Projects in JSON